VictoriaMetrics/VictoriaMetrics/docs/README.md

 Then build graphs and dashboards for the created datasource using [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) or [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html).

 ## How to upgrade VictoriaMetrics

+VictoriaMetrics is developed at a fast pace, so it is recommended periodically checking [the CHANGELOG page](https://docs.victoriametrics.com/CHANGELOG.html) and performing regular upgrades.

 It is safe upgrading VictoriaMetrics to new versions unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.
 It is safe skipping multiple versions during the upgrade unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.
 It is recommended performing regular upgrades to the latest version, since it may contain important bug fixes, performance optimizations or new features.